Here’s how to save more in 2023 without feeling the pain of daily deprivation.

 1. Sign up for a payroll deduction

-If you’re transferring money from your checking account to a savings account, that’s great if you have the discipline to make the deposit from every paycheck.
+If you’re transferring money from your checking account to a savings account, that’s great if you have the discipline to deposit every paycheck.
 However, if you sign up for your employer to deduct a specific amount from each paycheck and deposit it into your savings account, those regular deposits will add up quickly — and you won’t be tempted to spend the money on something else.

-Find out: 4 Ways to Build Emergency Savings Fast in 2022
+Find out: 4 Ways to Build Emergency Savings Fast

 2. Employer 401(k) match